New-Jersey-Forest-Service/ForMOM/README.md

  - **Step 2**: Add constraints and optimize to find the optimal management

 The simulation of forest management is done primarily with FVS.
-We take the state inventory from FIA, simplify it into distinct forest types, and then run it through FVS.
+We take the state inventory from FIA, re-organize it into distinct forest types, and then run it through FVS.

 Most of the code in this repository is to assist with step 2.
 After getting values from FVS, we write constraints using a custom program for constraint building.
 The constraints